Please click on the project name below for the relevant questions

 - Software packages include: Ansys, Solidworks, Artec 3D, Geomagic Design X

-ADE is broken down into 3 steps:
+ADE is broken down into 3 stages:

 There is no financial cost to participating businesses, however, companies are expected to make in-kind contributions to the project, including staff time and resources in order to ensure effective collaboration and transition of research.